-Where to find puffins
+Where to find puffins in the U.K.

 In the UK puffins are found in a number of places.
 My favourite place is Skomer Island, where a short boat ride in the right conditions can take you to this isolated island.
 This island is just off the coast of West Wales and is beautiful even without the presence of puffins.

 When is the best time to photograph puffins

 By June they are sitting on eggs and feeding pufflings so the adult puffins will be busy arriving with bills stuffed full of sand eels.
 During the day they will come and go so it is worth spending time within the colony watching and waiting for individuals to return to their burrows.

 With limited time with the puffins there are a number of shots that need to be in mind when visiting their islands.
 I found that having a list in my mind helped to stop focussing on one thing and going home with a disappointing selection of images.

 Getting a soft background is achieved by altering the aperture and the distance of the puffin from the background.
 A soft bokeh is beautiful with puffins and gives an intensity to their colours.

 The puffins spend a lot of time out at sea fishing and come in to land with beaks full of sand eels.
 They then make a mad dash for their burrows.
 It is worth sitting within the colony for a while and figure out where the puffin will land and where it’s burrow is located.
 They will usually land in one spot and make a dash for their burrow!